 They are very intelligent and will beg their owners for food once they have made the association.

-The C.travancoricus may occasionally circle tank mates with its tail curved.
-This is a normal sign of defence.
-This behaviour can also be exhibited when the fish is investigating a new object.
+The pea puffer may occasionally circle other pea puffers with their tail curved.
+This is a normal sign of defence and short-lived spats are quite common.
+This behaviour can also be observed when the fish is investigating an unfamiliar object.

-The C.travancoricus will seldom take to flake food or pellets or show any interest in freeze-dried foods.
+The pea puffer will rarely take to flake food or pellets or show any interest in freeze-dried foods and because of this, it is important to ensure that the pea puffer received a varied diet of the correct foods.
 Live and frozen foods are usually excitedly devoured.

 Daphnia/water flea (live or frozen)